In this article

 There are different types of expense management systems, including:

-• Cloud-based expense management: Cloud-based expense management systems store expense data securely in the cloud, allowing easy access from anywhere with an internet connection.
+• Cloud-based expense management: Cloud-based expense management systems store expense data securely in the cloud, allowing easy access from anywhere with an internet connection

-The three types of business expenses in accounting are fixed, variable, and periodic.
+The three main types of business expenses in accounting are fixed, variable, and periodic.
 Fixed expenses like rent and full-time employee salaries remain the same over a particular period of time and don't change based on your business's level of production or sales.

-Examples of business expenses
+Examples of common business expenses

 Some examples of business expenses include: